tmax898/dev_setup/README.md

     * Use the toolbox to install IDEA or Fleet.
 * Install [Nerd Fonts](https://www.nerdfonts.com/)
   * Clone and run install scripts for powerline fonts.
 [Github]((https://github.com/ryanoasis/nerd-fonts))
   * Cloning the whole project is huge.
-Just install powerline and fira.
+Just install Powerline and Fira.
   * Use the table in the README to follow to the actual repo.
 Name of font is the REPO's name *NOT* the nice human formatted name.
   ```
-  # After doing a shallow clone (Read through the nerdfonts README)
+  # After doing a shallow clone (Read through the Nerdfonts README)
   $ .\install.ps1 FiraCode
   ```
-  * Refer to [link](https://www.sharepointdiary.com/2014/03/fix-for-powershell-script-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system.html) to give powershell the ability to run the install script
+  * Refer to [link](https://www.sharepointdiary.com/2014/03/fix-for-powershell-script-cannot-be-loaded-because-running-scripts-is-disabled-on-this-system.html) to give powershell the ability to run the install script if permission issues arise.
 * Update Hyper and its settings.
   * Copy over .hyper.js configs to `~/{user}/AppData/Roaming/Hyper`
-  * Note the `hypercwd` pluggin is not supported and does not work with WSL.
+  * Note the `hypercwd` plugin is not supported and does not work with WSL.
+  * Notable differences:
+    * Sets Hyper to use WSL on launch.
+    * Adds  `hyper-pane` and `hyper-night-owl` theme.

 ## Linux Side
 * Make a directory for your projects at `~/home`.